kunjhirapra/ReactCourse/README.md

+# This is not my Cource material it is provided By jonas schmedthmann i am just using public repo because i am not allowed to add a collaborator (in this case my Office account).
+Hence the public Repo

-# Course Material and FAQ for the Ultimate React Course
+## Course Material and FAQ for the Ultimate React Course

 This branch of the repo contains starter files and final code for all sections and projects of the course, **exactly as shown in the videos**.